 Throwing an esky in the boot and jumping behind the wheel to explore this vast and beautiful country is a dream for many Australians.
 The rugged terrain and sheer size of Australia mean that many of us won’t have a chance to explore it until we retire, joining the hordes of ‘grey nomads’ making the most of the open road.

-Each day around 80,000 people are exploring the country in campervans, motorhomes or RVs, visiting the 4000 free campsites scattered across the country, according to TravelTalk.
+Each day around 80,000 people are exploring the country in campervans, motorhomes or RVs, visiting the 4000 free campsites scattered across the country, says TravelTalk.
 But before you pack your bags and hit the road, there are some important things everyone should know about camping in Australia.

 Finding free campsites